Updated October 27, 2020

 |Week||Tests Administered||Total Positive*|

 |Sept.
 26-Oct.
 2||9||956||0|

 |Aug.
 29 - Sept.
 4||14||77||0|

 All numbers as of Friday at 2 p.m.
 As is commonly the case with public health reporting, results may not be available for all tests given at the time reporting is generated.
 NOTE: Numbers for the week of Sept.
-18-25 reflect signal tests conducted both as part of Denison's regular weekly testing protocol as well as a special one time signal test of all first-year and senior students.
-All sophomore and junior students will be tested the week of Sept.
+19-25 and Sept.
 26-Oct.
-2.
+2 reflect signal tests conducted both as part of Denison's regular weekly testing protocol as well as a special one time signal test of all first-year and senior students.

 *Data on individuals who have COVID-19 reflect available results from on and off campus testing as to employees working on campus during the fall 2020 semester and students studying on campus.
 Cases typically resolve within the CDC defined window.